TomTomTommi/bidastereo/README.md

 ```
 ## Acknowledgement

-In this project, we use parts of codes in:
+In this project, we use parts of public codes and thank the authors for their contribution in:
 - [DynamicStereo](https://github.com/facebookresearch/dynamic_stereo)
 - [RAFT](https://github.com/princeton-vl/RAFT)